Rushi0800/Rushi0800/README.md

 Full-Stack Developer and Software Engineer with 4+ years of experience delivering scalable solutions across financial services and retail industries.
 Specialized in Java, Spring Boot, React, AWS, and Devops practices, with a proven track record of building microservices and accelerating development cycles.
 Passionate about clean code, rapid delivery, and driving business value in Agile teams.

-•	Designed and implemented scalable Java microservices for fraud detection and real-time credit card transaction processing at PayPal, significantly enhancing system efficiency and performance.
+•	Designed and implemented scalable Java microservices for fraud detection and real-time credit card transaction processing at PayPal, significantly enhancing system efficiency and performance
-•	Built and deployed secure banking APIs at JPMorgan Chase using Spring Boot, OAuth2, and JWT, supporting key retail banking modules with zero-downtime blue-green deployments.
+•	Built and deployed secure banking APIs at JPMorgan Chase using Spring Boot, OAuth2, and JWT, supporting key retail banking modules with zero-downtime blue-green deployments
-•	Developed customer portals and billing systems at Lowe's using Java, Spring, and Hibernate, leading legacy application migrations and driving measurable improvements in application response times.
+•	Developed customer portals and billing systems at Lowe's using Java, Spring, and Hibernate, leading legacy application migrations and driving measurable improvements in application response times
-•	Streamlined CI/CD pipelines across all engagements using Jenkins, Docker, and AWS, reducing manual intervention and accelerating release cycles.
+•	Streamlined CI/CD pipelines across all engagements using Jenkins, Docker, and AWS, reducing manual intervention and accelerating release cycles

 💼 **Open to Full-Time Opportunities**